Rachel Windvogel

 Rachel Windvogel is a South African politician who has served as a Member of the Western Cape Provincial Parliament since May 2019.
 Windvogel is a member of the African National Congress.
 She is the ANC's shadow MEC for Health as she serves on the Standing Committee on Health in the legislature.

+Windvogel was re-elected to the Provincial Parliament at the 2024 provincial election.